Get Ready for Washington’s New Long-Term Care Program

 Advanced Professionals Insurance & Benefit Solutions wants to help make sure you are prepared to help your clients as questions continue to arise about the new Washington Long Term Care Act.
 We have vetted the top information sources to deliver the information you and your clients need to navigate this new law.

-What You Need to Know About the WA Long Term Care Act
+Video: What You Need to Know About the WA Long Term Care Act

 - Employers are not required to contribute to the Program.
 Employers are required to collect premiums from Washington employees and remit them to the Washington State Employment Security Department.